foreachthing/Slic3rPostProcessing/README.md

 # Slic3r-Post-Processing

+### IMPORTANT
+This commit https://github.com/prusa3d/PrusaSlicer/commit/eaf6e0dca7c54ba71056a4bc0fd15450e40b81da broke the way PostProcessing is done!
+It first creates a temp file on the local drive, does the processing and then copies the file back.

 ## What it does
 Post processing for [Slic3r](http://slic3r.org), [PrusaSlicer](https://www.prusa3d.com/prusaslicer/) and [SuperSlicer](https://github.com/supermerill/SuperSlicer):

 * Adds a number prefix to the filename (no more overwriting gcode).
-  * **NOTE**: This commit https://github.com/prusa3d/PrusaSlicer/commit/eaf6e0dca7c54ba71056a4bc0fd15450e40b81da broke the prefix number, becaus the way PrusaSlicer is handling the post-processing (1. store gcode in temp-folder, 2. do post-precessing, 3. copy back the changed file).
-That only works if the filename remains unchanged.
+  * **NOTE**: See IMPORTANT above, when this script stops working.
 The standalone version is not affected.
 * Changes the start code to be more like Cura.
   * XYZ-move to start point after oozing.
 * Added ability to stop Bed-Heater at Height x mm.
 See help for usage.
 * Color the toolpaths to be viewed in [CraftWare](https://craftunique.com/craftware).
 * and lots more ...

-### All-New python script:
+### All-New Python Script:
 In /[SPP-Python](https://github.com/foreachthing/Slic3rPostProcessing/tree/master/SPP-Python)/ is the Python-version of the "Cura"-move:
 1. Heat up, down nozzle and ooze at your discretion.
 1. Move to the first entry point on XYZ simultaneously.